 Dr. Felsted has received several internal grants to study mindfulness in older adults, in incontinence and physical rehabilitiation populations.

 In the past five years, Katarina has been named a:

 - Utah Geriatric Education Consortium Faculty Fellow

-- a Hartford Institute for Geriatric Nursing Interprofessional Summer Research Scholar
+- Hartford Institute for Geriatric Nursing Interprofessional Summer Research Scholar

-- a Center for Families and Health Research Fellow
+- Center for Families and Health Research Fellow

 During her doctoral work she received the Outstanding PhD Student and the Outstanding Dissertation awards consecutively.